MicrosoftDocs/msteams-docs/msteams-platform/resources/samesite-cookie-update.md

 ### Actions required for cookies set by iframe

-Embedded `iframes` must set cookies with the partitioned attribute as false.
+Embedded `iframes` must set cookies with the partitioned attribute as true.
 Chromium-based browsers enable CHIPS (Cookies Having Independent Partitioned State), so they won't set cookies that are missing the partitioned attribute.

 ## See also